-When is an account considered inactive or unclaimed?
+When is a deposit account considered inactive or unclaimed?

-Generally an account is considered inactive or unclaimed when there is no customer initiated activity or contact for a period of three to five years.
-The specific period is based on the laws or rules of each state.
+Generally, an account is considered inactive or unclaimed when there is no customer-initiated a ctivity or contact for a period of three to five years.
+The specific period is based on the Escheatment laws of each State.